 LIRRF has no staff or office.
 Trustees contribute their services on a voluntary basis and are substantial donors in their own right.
 The Australian Museum provides administrative support.
 This enables LIRRF to operate with very low overhead costs.
 All donations go to support field research facilities at the Station and scientific research on the Great Barrier Reef.

-The LIRRF Trustees are Kate Hayward (Chair), David Armstrong, Greer Banyer, Dr Penny Berents (Chairman of the Science Committee), Belinda Gibson, Dr Ronnie Harding, Kate Hayward, Chris Joscelyne, Wendy King, James Kirby, Professor Lynne Madden, Kim McKay AO, Heather Power, Robert Purves AM, Graham Sherry OAM, Charlie Shuetrim (Chair, Appeal Committee), Dr Geoff Shuetrim and Helen Wellings.
+The LIRRF Trustees are Kate Hayward (Chair), David Armstrong, Greer Banyer, Dr Penny Berents (Chair of the Science Committee), Belinda Gibson, Chris Joscelyne, Wendy King, James Kirby, Professor Lynne Madden, Kim McKay AO, Heather Power, Robert Purves AM, David Shannon, Graham Sherry OAM, Charlie Shuetrim (Chair, Appeal Committee), Dr Geoff Shuetrim and Helen Wellings.
 Ken Coles AM and James Bildner (USA) are Trustees Emeritus.

 LIRRF seeks to communicate the science, why it is important and why it needs and merits donor support.
 It seeks to connect with people and organizations interested in marine science and conservation (please subscribe on the home page – its FREE! ).
 And it strives to fulfill its trust mandate: to raise funds for scientific research on the Great Barrier Reef.
 See why – and please donate.